abs-tudelft/fletcher/codegen/fletchgen/README.md

-# Fletchgen: The Fletcher Interface Generator
+# Fletchgen: The Fletcher Design Generator
 Fletchgen is a command-line utility that generates the upper layers of a hardware design, including simulation and platform-specific top-levels, based on Arrow Schemas and Recordbatches.

 Currently, the overall structure of a Fletcher hardware design is as follows:

 * For each Arrow Field, an ArrayReader/Writer is instantiated.
-* For each Arrow Schema, a RecordBatchReader/Writer is generated and wrapper around all ArrayReader/Writer instances.
+* For each Arrow Schema, a RecordBatch/Writer is generated and wrapper around all ArrayReader/Writer instances.
 * For the combination of all Arrow Schemas, a Kernel is generated.
-* All RecordBatchReader/Writers and the Kernel is wrapped by a Mantle.
+* All RecordBatch/Writers and the Kernel is wrapped by a Mantle.
 The Mantle also instantiate the required memory bus interconnection logic.

 # Prerequisites